AlexaCRM/alexacrm.github.io/integration-cds/elementor.md

 ## Introduction

 Our plugin supports Elementor.
 We provide several widgets to work with Elementor.
+To edit form with Elementor you need to install and activate the `Dataverse Integration Elementor Extension` plugin.
+This functionality is available only for premium plugin version.

 ## Form widget